NeowayLabs/go-tfidf/README.md

-# tfidf
+# go-tfidf
-This project implements a library that computes tfidf and Similarity
+This project implements a library that computes go-tfidf and Similarity